 • Contrast bias – an employee evaluation becomes skewed up or down from comparison with the employee that has just been evaluated before them.

 We have personally seen many successful examples of goal setting and compensation processes that work really well together.
-Find and customize yours based on the needs, priorities, and culture of your organization and set your people up to performing as their best-selves at work.
+Find and customize yours based on the OKR process in place, in addition to the needs, priorities, and culture of your organization and set your people up to performing as their best-selves at work.
 Please reach out to us if you have questions or would like more support with this process.

 Praveen Mantena is an Executive Coach, Leadership Trainer, and Managing Partner at Burst Forward, a professional services firm dedicated to helping business culture transform.
 He is passionate about creating healthy, vibrant cultures within organizations and facilitating the conditions for cultural change through the domain of effective leadership.